-Douglas J. McEachern joined our Board of Directors in 2009 and is a member of our Audit and Compensation Committees.
+Douglas J. McEachern joined our Board of Directors in 2009 and serves as the chairperson of our Compensation Committee.
+He is also a member of our Audit and Nominating and Corporate Governance committees.
 He was an Audit Partner at Deloitte & Touche, LLP, or Deloitte, from August 1985 until May 2009.
 Mr. McEachern was a staff member and manager at Deloitte's predecessor, Touche Ross & Co., from 1976 to 1983.
 From 1983 to 1985, he was the Professional Accounting Fellow with the Federal Home Loan Bank Board in Washington D.C.
-Mr. McEachern is the Audit Committee Chairman of Big Brothers/Big Sisters of Greater Los Angeles.
-He is also a member of the Methodist Hospital of Arcadia and Arcadia Public Library Foundation boards of directors.
-During 2009, Mr. McEachern was an auditing instructor at Claremont McKenna College and he taught accounting at California State Polytechnic University at Pomona.
-Additionally, Mr. McEachern is a member of the American Institute of Certified Public Accountants, or AICPA, the California Society of Certified Public Accountants, or CalCPA, and the National Association of Real Estate Investment Trusts, or NAREIT.
+Mr. McEachern is a member of the Board of Directors of Community Bank in Pasadena, California and a member of its Ethics, Finance, Nominating and Governance, Investment and Audit Committees.
+In addition, Mr. McEachern joined the Board of Directors of Reading International in May 2012 and is chairman of its Audit and Conflicts Committee.
+He is also a member of the Finance Committee of the Methodist Hospital of Arcadia and Arcadia Public Library Foundation.
+Mr. McEachern is an auditing and accountancy instructor at Claremont McKenna College and he has taught accounting at California State Polytechnic University at Pomona.
+Additionally, Mr. McEachern is a member of the American Institute of Certified Public Accountants, or AICPA.
 Mr. McEachern received a B.S in Business Administration in 1974 from the University of California, Berkeley, and an M.B.A. in 1976 from the University of Southern California.
 We believe that Mr. McEachern's significant audit experience at Deloitte makes him an important contributor to our Board and its committees, including the Audit Committee.

 Keith W. Renken joined our Board of Directors in September 2006.
-He is the chairperson of our Audit Committee and a member of our Compensation and Investment, Finance and Strategy Committees.
+He is the chairperson of our Audit Committee and a member of our Compensation and Strategy, Mergers and Acquisitions Committees.
 Mr. Renken retired in 1992 as Senior Partner and Chairman, Executive Committee of Southern California, for the public accounting firm Deloitte & Touche.
 From 1992 through 2006, he was an adjunct professor (executive in residence) in the Marshall School of Business at the University of Southern California.
 He is currently the Managing Partner of Renken Enterprises, a family business providing consulting services to growth companies and real estate operations.
 Mr. Renken is on the board of directors and audit committees of two other publicly held companies, East West Bancorp, Inc., since 2000, and Limoneira Company, an integrated agribusiness, since 2009, and one investment management company, Whittier Trust Company, since September 2008.
-He is also on East West Bancorp, Inc.'s compensation committee.
+He is also on East West Bancorp, Inc.'s nominating and corporate governance committee.
 Mr. Renken was also a member of the board of directors of 21st Century Insurance Group from 2002 until 2007, and he serves on the boards of directors and/or audit committees of several other private companies and non-profit organizations.
 Mr. Renken is a Certified Public Accountant in the states of Arizona (inactive) and California (inactive).
 He received a B.S. in Business Administration in 1957 from the University of Arizona and an M.S. in Business Administration from the University of Arizona in 1959.
 We believe that Mr. Renken's considerable knowledge of financial and operational issues facing large companies and his accounting and finance experience at Deloitte makes him a valuable member of our Board and its committees, including the Audit Committee.
-In addition, we believe that Mr. Renken's extensive experience on the boards and audit committees of diverse public and private companies, including financial services companies, provides him with increased knowledge of effective corporate governance that benefits the Board
+In addition, we believe that Mr. Renken's extensive experience on the boards and audit committees of diverse public and private companies, including financial services companies, provides him with increased knowledge of effective corporate governance that benefits the Board and its committees.